MicrosoftDX/kurvejs/README.md

 ## 0.5.0
  * Refactored source tree
- * Initial node support
+ * Initial node support (highly experimental)
  * Build using "npm run build" instead of Gulp
  * New Graph access via QueryBuilder
- * NOTE: Some samples are out of date
+ * Updated documentation & samples

 ## 0.4.2:
  * Cached tokens can now be persisted to a local store